-The Directors have drawn up the financial statements on a going concern basis.
+The Directors have drawn up the financial statements on a going concern basis, notwithstanding the net current liabilities of the Company.

 The Directors consider it appropriate to draw up the financial statements on a going concern basis as they have received assurance from Omaha Business Holdings Corp that it will continue to make sufficient funds available to enable the Company to meet its obligations as they fall due for the foreseeable future, and at least 12 months from the date of approval of these financial statements.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the financial statements.